i2bc/dts-seq/README.md

 ### Read coverage computation

 - Protocol: creation of coverage files (both format wig and 2 columns) with strand separation.
-As alignments came from R2 paire, exchange of reverse and forward strands (join).
+As alignments came from R2 reads, exchange of reverse and forward strands (join).
 - Code:
 ```bash
 for i in 2_mapping/*_CCATGG.bam ; do